thephpleague/url/dev-master/host.md

 - the constructor;
 - the `set` method inherited from the [ComponentInterface](/dev-master/component/) interface

-Once the hostname is defined as an IP you can no longer use the `setSegment`, `append`, `prepend` methods to modify its value.
+Once the hostname is defined as an IP you can no longer use the `setLabel`, `append`, `prepend` methods to modify its value.
 The only way to modify the hostname is by setting a new value using the `set` method.

 ### HostInterface::isIp()